DeadInside24301/md-be/README.md

 6.)
 Create an '.env' file in the root directory and configure the required environment variables.

 7.)
 Start the development server using 'python run.py'.

+For Database

+Requirements

+PostgreSQL

+pgAdmin 4

+How to install

+Open pgAdmin and select a server then create a database

+Right Click on the created Database the click restore

+Locate the sql file

+then click restore